saffronsadiq/DH-Language-of-Leadership/README.md

 	4. Language Complexity Analysis.ipynb:

 	•	Measures linguistic complexity in speeches to examine their accessibility and resonance.

-	5. RobertaForTrump.ipynb:

-	•	Custom fine-tuning and application of the RoBERTa model for Trump’s speeches.

-	6. RobertaForBiden.ipynb:
+ Findings

-	•	Custom fine-tuning and application of the RoBERTa model for Biden’s speeches.
+	•	biden_co-occurence_keywords.csv: Co-occurrence keyword data for Joe Biden’s speeches.

-	7. Pre-trained Roberta.ipynb:

-	•	Demonstrates the use of pre-trained RoBERTa for initial speech classification and feature extraction.
+	•	trump_co-occurence_keywords.csv: Co-occurrence keyword data for Donald Trump’s speeches.

  Visualisation Notebook

 	1. Co-Occurence Network

 	•	A visualisation showing the co-occurence networks of Trump and Biden speeches.

+ Transformer Notebooks
+	1. Pre-trained Roberta.ipynb:

+	•	Demonstrates the use of pre-trained RoBERTa for initial speech classification and feature extraction.

+	2. RobertaForBiden.ipynb:

+	•	Custom fine-tuning and application of the RoBERTa model for Biden’s speeches.

+	3. RobertaForTrump.ipynb:

+	•	Custom fine-tuning and application of the RoBERTa model for Trump’s speeches.

  ## Pretrained Models